richardgrandi/challenge-facts/README.md

 # Stockopedia Interview Project

-The goal of the project is to build a small interpreter for a JSON based DSL that performs some simple analytics on a data set.
+The goal of the project is to build a small interpreter for a JSON-based DSL that performs some simple analytics on a data set.
 This should be handled via a simple web UI.

 You should aim to spend a few hours on the project; it's ok if you don't finish!
 Please indicate any areas that are incomplete and how you might finish them given more time.

+## Requirements

+- The example expressions are correctly interpreted and give the correct result
+- Syntactically invalid DSLs are handled and the user made aware (i.e. malformed JSON)
+- Syntactically valid DSLs which do not adhere to the schema are handled the user made aware
+- Valid DSL expressions that fail on either attribute or security look-up are handled and the user made aware

 ## The Data